appaKappaK/suricata-dashboard/README.md

 - `HIGH_PRIORITY_THRESHOLD`: Number of alerts considered high priority.

 ## License
-This project uses the 3.0 GPU license.
+This project uses the GPL-3.0 license.
 See `LICENSE` for details.